truonghoangnguyen/nikaya2/docs/kinhtrungbo/nanamoli-bodhi-en/043-the-greater-series-of-questions-and-answers.md

 36\.
 "Lust is a something, hate is a something, delusion is a something. [^454] In a bhikkhu whose taints are destroyed, these are abandoned, cut off at the root, made like a palm stump, done away with so that they are no longer subject to future arising.
 Of all the kinds of deliverance of mind through nothingness, the unshakeable deliverance of mind is pronounced the best. [^455] Now that unshakeable deliverance of mind is void of lust, void of hate, void of delusion.

 37\.
 "Lust is a maker of signs, hate is a maker of signs, delusion is a maker of signs. [^456] In a bhikkhu whose taints are destroyed, these are abandoned, cut off at the root, made like a palm stump, done away with so that they are no longer subject to future arising.
 Of all the kinds of signless deliverance of mind, the unshakeable deliverance of mind is pronounced the best. [^457] Now that unshakeable deliverance of mind is void of lust, void of hate, void of delusion.
-This is the way in which these states are one in meaning and different only in name. ${ }^{\text {"458 }}$
+This is the way in which these states are one in meaning and different only in name. [^458]

 That is what the venerable Sāriputta said.
 The venerable Mahā Kotthita was satisfied and delighted in the venerable Sāriputta's words.